cakephp/docs/en/appendices/4-5-migration-guide.rst

 - The ``_ssl`` option for ``Router::url()`` has been deprecated.
 Use ``_https``
   instead.
 HTTPs is no longer entirely based on ``ssl``, and this rename aligns the CakePHP parameters with the broader web.
+- ``Router::routes()`` and ``RouteCollection::routes()`` return routes in
+  a different order than previous versions of CakePHP.
+If your application uses these methods and then accesses specific indexes you will need to update your code.

 Validation
 ----------